c4cs/c4cs.github.io/_commands/basics/uptime.md

 uptime
 ------

-`uptime` is used to check how long your computer has been on since the last reboot
+`uptime` is used to check how long your computer has been on since the last reboot.
+This is useful for the user as it allows the user to determine whether a restart or shut down is necessary for the computer.

 ~~~ bash
 $ uptime